Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Even when plastic is recycled, it usually comes out lower-quality than it went in.
 Contaminants accumulate.
 Polymer chains shorten.
 A plastic bottle becomes fibre for a fleece jacket, which then becomes filling for upholstery, which then becomes landfill.
 The material has been recycled, technically, but the recycling has delayed the landfill trip rather than prevented it.

 Glass, metal and paper downcycle far less.
-Aluminium is the standout: it can be recycled indefinitely with minimal quality loss, and around 75% of all aluminium ever produced is still in circulation.
+Aluminium is the standout: it can be recycled indefinitely with minimal quality loss, and around 75% of all aluminium ever produced is still in use today, according to European Aluminium — the industry body representing Europe’s primary aluminium producers, whose figure is consistent with data from the International Aluminium Institute.
 Glass behaves similarly.
 This is one reason many circular-economy efforts prioritise these materials over recyclable plastic.

 The hierarchy that actually works